 For the motor task, $8.61\%$ of the regions are active, namely: $1(181)$, $5(185)$, $6(186)$, $8(188)$, $9(189)$, $51(231)$, $56(236)$, $69$, $72$, $88(268)$, $148(328)$, $149(329)$, $150(330)$, $151(331)$, $325$.
-The regions with lower entropy density are region PGs (ROI \textbf{151}) and Primary Visual Cortex or V1 (ROI \textbf{1}) very near its hemisphere contrapart ROI \textbf{181}.
+The regions with lower entropy density are region PGs (ROI \textbf{151}) and Primary Visual Cortex or V1 (ROI \textbf{1}), very near its hemisphere contrapart ROI \textbf{181}.
 The first of these areas (ROI \textbf{151}) activates when individuals shift their visuospatial attention from one location to another, specifically in response to biological motion \cite{bakerConnectomicAtlasHuman2018l}, whilst the other areas (ROI \textbf{1} and \textbf{181}) are the most important areas during visual activity \cite{glasserMultimodalParcellationHuman2016}.
 The area with the largest $E_{LZ}$ value is area 3b, the Primary Sensory Cortex (ROI \textbf{9} and \textbf{189}) which receives information related to bilateral tactile stimulation, this area has been reported to work in conjunction with area 1 (ROI \textbf{231}) primarily involved in processing tactile stimuli \cite{bakerConnectomicAtlasHuman2018d}, which is also within the four regions with the largest LZ-effective complexity values $E_{LZ}$.
 The motor task asked for a motor reaction to a visual cue.

-For the motor task, all active regions identified with the Primary and Sensory Motor Cortex (ROIs \textbf{188, 9, 189, 51, 231, 52, 232, 53, 233}) lie above the fitted line, except for the Primary Motor Cortex or area 4 of the left hemisphere (ROI \textbf{8}) which lies below.
-In contrast with the Primary and Sensory Motor Cortex regions, the main Visual Areas (ROIs \textbf{1, 181, 4, 184, 5, 185, 6, 186}) all lie below the fitted line.
+For the motor task, the Primary and Sensory Motor Cortex regions (ROIs \textbf{188, 9, 189, 51, 231, 52, 232, 53, 233}) tend to lie above the fitted line, except for the Primary Motor Cortex or area 4 of the left hemisphere (ROI \textbf{8}) which lies below.
+In contrast, the main Visual Areas (ROIs \textbf{1, 181, 4, 184, 5, 185, 6, 186}) all lie below the fitted line.

 If we consider the linear regression as signaling the mean performance between $E_{LZ}$ and $h_{LZ}$, then our results can be interpreted that active visual regions underperform in terms of pattern generation for a given entropy density value, as their LZ-effective measure complexity falls below the regression line, and the active Primary Motor and Sensory cortex regions overperform under the same criteria.
-This motor exercise requires more precisely coordinated movement of fingers, toes and tongue, while visual attention can allow itself to be more loose as visual cues are given.
+This motor exercise requires more precisely coordinated movement of fingers, toes, and tongue, while visual attention can allow itself to be more loose as visual cues are given.